Tornhoof/RoaringBitmap/README.md

 # Performance
 As this is a fairly direct port of the Java library the performance is comparable, on average around 10-20% slower, probably because C# has no popcnt intrinsic and due to the Immutable datastructure overhead.
 It also depends heavily on the system used, on a Intel XEON W3550 the .NET code was actually a tad faster.
-I imagine that the JVM is better optimized as the new RyuJIT compiler has rather meager optimization support for e.g. loop unrolling.
 The iterator is several times slower than its Java pendant, I do not yet know why.
 The RoaringBitmap.Benchmark project contains microbenchmarks for the real-roaring-data set.
 This set is also used by the Unit Tests.